james-schaefer/OpenGL_2D/README.md

 ### Game Programming in C++ Code

-This repository contains the source code for *Game Programming in C++* by Sanjay Madhav.
+This repository contains source code forked from *Game Programming in C++* by Sanjay Madhav.

   - [book's github repository]